Usamaamin816/BrevoMailerCodeNode/README.md

-# BrevoMailerCodeNode
+# BrevoMailerCodeNodeThatUsesGoogleSmtp
-function code of brevo mailer in which he users smtp of google and smpt of Brevo mailer
+function code of brevo mailer in which he users smtp of google to send and getting mails templates from Brevo